cloud-elements/devportal/_includes/Elements/netsuite/setup.md

 Cloud Elements supports NetSuite 2016 Token Based Authentication.
 Review the detailed information at [NetSuite Token Based Authentication documentation](https://system.na1.netsuite.com/app/help/helpcenter.nl?fid=section_4247337262.html&whence=).

+{% include note.html content="To use token based authentication, set up a new user linked to a single role.
+If you use an existing user, they might have multiple roles.
+Then the role used by the webservice might not match the role selected as the webservices role.  " %}

 To set up Token Based Authentication:

 1. Navigate to **Setup > Company > Enable Features > Suite Cloud > Manage Authentication** and enable Token-Based Authentication.